Research & Development – LAGA-IVCR

 Economic Growth

-Facilitates new industries, creates jobs, and boosts productivity through innovative solutions.
+Facilitates new industries, creates jobs, and boosts productivity through innovative solutions that open entirely new markets.

 Innovation Catalyst

-Generates ideas allowing companies to stay ahead of competitors and capture market opportunities.
+Generates ideas that allow organisations to stay ahead of competitors and capture market opportunities before they fully emerge.

 Quality of Life

-Advancements in healthcare and environmental sustainability mitigate climate change and improve well-being.
+Advancements in healthcare and environmental sustainability mitigate climate change and meaningfully improve community well-being.

 National Security

-Advancements in defense technology enhance a nation’s security capabilities and preparedness.
+Advancements in defence technology enhance a nation's security capabilities, resilience, and strategic preparedness.

 Components of R&D

-Research and Development is not a singular activity but a continuum of processes ranging from theoretical understanding to practical application.
+R&D is not a singular activity but a continuum of processes — from theoretical understanding all the way through to practical, market-ready application.

 Basic Research